Trevor Siemian: New Orleans Saints

 On November 20, 2020, the New Orleans Saints signed Siemian to their active roster off the Titans' practice squad after an injury to starting quarterback Drew Brees.
-The Saints waived Siemian on December 19, 2020, and signed him to their practice squad three days later.
+The Saints waived Siemian on December 19, and signed him to their practice squad three days later.
 On January 18, 2021, Siemian signed a reserve/futures contract with the Saints.

-On August 31, 2021, Siemian was released by the Saints and re-signed a week later.
+On August 31, Siemian was released by the Saints and re-signed a week later.

-Siemian made his Saints debut during the 2021 season in a Week 8 against the Tampa Bay Buccaneers after starter Jameis Winston left the game with a torn ACL.
-Siemian threw for 159 yards and a touchdown leading the Saints to a 36–27 win.
+Siemian made his Saints debut during the 2021 season in Week 8 against the Tampa Bay Buccaneers after starter Jameis Winston left the game with a torn ACL.
+Siemian threw for 159 yards and a touchdown, leading the Saints to a 36–27 victory.

-The next week he was named the starter against the Atlanta Falcons over Taysom Hill who had recently cleared concussion protocol.
-Siemian was named the team's starter for the next four games, all Saints losses, after which he was benched in favor of Hill.
+Siemian was named the starter for the next game against the Atlanta Falcons over Taysom Hill, who had recently cleared concussion protocol.
+Siemian was named the team's starter for the subsequent four games, all of which resulted in Saints' losses.
+Following this stretch, he was benched in favor of Hill.

-Siemian finished the 2021 season (six games played, four as the starter) with 1,154 yards, 11 touchdowns, three interception, 57.4% completion percentage, and with a career-high 88.4 passer rating.
+Siemian finished the 2021 season (six games played, four as the starter) with 1,154 passing yards, 11 touchdowns, and three interceptions for a 57.4% completion percentage and a career-high 88.4 passer rating.

 Chicago Bears

 On March 29, 2022, Siemian signed a two-year contract with the Chicago Bears.
-Siemian made his Bears debut in a 29-49 loss to Dallas Cowboys going 1/1 for 5 yards.
+Siemian made his Bears debut during a Week 8 road loss of 49–29 to the Dallas Cowboys, completing a lone pass attempt for five yards.

-After Justin Fields suffered an injury in the Week 11, Siemian was given his first start as a Bear in Week 12 against his former team, the New York Jets.
-Siemian suffered an oblique injury during pregame warmups.
+After Justin Fields suffered an injury in Week 11, Siemian was given his first start as a Bear in Week 12 against the Jets.
+During pre-game warmups, Siemian suffered an oblique injury.
 The Bears initially announced their third-string quarterback, Nathan Peterman, would start the game, but Siemian still made the start.
-He completed 14 of 25 passes for 179 yards, while throwing a touchdown and an interception in a 31–10 loss.
+He finished the 31–10 loss completing 14-of-25 pass attempts for 179 yards, a touchdown, and an interception.

 On December 3, Siemian was placed on injured reserve to undergo season-ending surgery to repair his oblique injury.

-Siemian was released on March 16, 2023 after the Bears signed P. J. Walker.
+He was released on March 16, 2023, after the Bears signed P. J. Walker.

+Cincinnati Bengals

+On May 3, 2023, Siemian signed with the Cincinnati Bengals after Brandon Allen chose not to re-sign with the team.
+Siemian competed with Jake Browning to be the Bengals' backup quarterback throughout training camp, with Browning eventually winning the job after the third preseason game.
+Siemian was released on August 29.